mixer/developer-docs/pages/03.content/02.blog/03.ChatListDeprecations/blog-item.md

 ## What do I need to do?

-Before 12/08/2018, if you use the V1 Chat Viewer List API.
+Before 12/08/2018, if you use the V1 Chatters List API.
 Move to V2.

 ## What do I do if I have questions?